Contents

 Step 2 – Gather Your Documents

-When you apply for a DIN, the Australian Business Registry Services will need to verify your identity against information that the ATO has about you.
+When you apply for a DIN, the Australian Business Registry Services (ABRS) will verify your identity using information held by the ATO.
+You will need to provide details such as:

-- your residential address as held by the ATO
+- Your residential address as recorded by the ATO

 Step 3 – Complete Your Application

-Once you’ve got myGovID and your identity documents ready, you can apply for a DIN here.
+With your myGovID set up and your documents ready, you can apply for a DIN online via the ABRS website here.
+The streamlined digital process significantly reduces the turnaround time for registration.

 What If I Can’t Get A myGovID?